AKTIA CHILDREN'S SKATING SCHOOL FOR 3-9 YEAR OLD CHILDREN

 in Myyrmäki ice rink 1,

-(During the same session there is a skating school for 10-16 year old teenage girls in the other end of the ice rink.)
+(During the same session there is a skating school for 10-16 year old teenage girls and for women with youthful mind in the other end of the ice rink.)

 Aktia skating school for 3-9 year old children in Tikkurila:

 (1st of September 2020 onwards)